ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

     """

     state: ResearchDataUploadBoxState  # one of OPEN, LOCKED, CLOSED
-    title: str  # short meaningful name for the case
+    title: str  # short meaningful name for the box
-    description: str  # describes the upload case in more detail
+    description: str  # describes the upload box in more detail
     last_changed: UTCDatetime
     changed_by: str  # ID of the user who performed the latest change